Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

  * Cow (bosTau9)
  * Dog (canFam3)

-But you can obviously select your own set of species.
-It is important that any genome you plan to use for alignment be included in this database, in the same version (e.g. if your alignment genome uses UCSC chromosome names, your genome in the database cannot use NCBI chromosme names, but must also use UCSC chromosome names).
+**It is important that any genome you plan to use for alignment be included in this database, in the same version (e.g. if your alignment genome uses UCSC chromosome names, your genome in the database cannot use NCBI chromosme names, but must also use UCSC chromosome names)**.

 Database setup consists of three steps: